 Rosacea is a common but often misunderstood disorder of the facial skin that is estimated to affect over 45 million people worldwide.
-Rosacea affects both sexes, but is almost three times more common in women, and has a peak age of onset between 30 and 60.
+It affects both sexes, but is almost three times more common in women, and has a peak onset age of between 30 and 60.

 It is not a life-threatening condition, but it can affect appearance and lower self-esteem.
-If left untreated, rosacea tends to be progressive, which means it gets worse over time.
-However, in most people rosacea is cyclic, which means it may flare up for a period of weeks to months and then signs and symptoms lessen for a while before it flares up again.
+If left untreated, rosacea tends to get worse over time.
+However, in most people rosacea is cyclic – it may flare up for a period of weeks to months, then signs and symptoms lessen for a while before it flares up again.

-Whilst it is not possible to cure the condition effective therapy can relieve the signs and symptoms
+Whilst it is not possible to cure the condition, effective therapy can be very helpful.

 Rosacea symptoms are very similar to a number of other skin conditions such as acne, so it is often misdiagnosed.
 Typical symptoms include:

 - Small, red bumps or pustules on the nose, cheeks, forehead and chin